ER for typical EPR: Abstract

 \section{Abstract}

 What do the typical entangled states of two black holes look like?
-Do they contain firewalls?
+Do they contain semiclassical interiors?
 We approach these questions constructively, providing ensembles of states which densely explore the black hole Hilbert space.
-None of the states contain firewalls.
-On the contrary, they contain very long {\it Einstein-Rosen (ER) caterpillars}: wormholes with large numbers of matter inhomogeneities.
+The states contain very long {\it Einstein-Rosen (ER) caterpillars}: semiclassical wormholes with large numbers of matter inhomogeneities.
 Distinguishing these ensembles from the typical entangled states of the black holes is hard.
 We quantify this by deriving the correspondence between a microscopic notion of quantum randomness and the geometric length of the wormhole.
 This formalizes a ``complexity = geometry'' relation.

 \textbf{Introduction} --- ER=EPR postulates the remarkable equivalence between spatial wormholes in general relativity (Einstein-Rosen bridges, ER) and quantum entanglement (Einstein-Podolsky-Rosen, EPR) \cite{Maldacena:2013xja}.
 In essence, when two systems are quantum-mechanically entangled, a “wormhole” is conjectured to be connecting them.